This feature is currently in beta (early access) for Canadian clinics.

 Yes.
 Jane calculates vacation pay based on the rate and option you choose and applies it during payroll.

-If you’re unsure which option fits your clinic best, reviewing how you currently pay vacation pay and track time off is usually the best place to start.
-If you need help, our support team is always happy to walk through your setup with you.
+If you’re unsure which option fits your clinic best, a good starting point is reviewing how you currently pay vacation pay and track time off.
+And if you’d like a hand figuring it out, our payroll support team is happy to walk through your setup with you — reach out at [email protected].